 Server vs. Client Access

 The architecture investigated here is to use server to server protocols.
 A key point to note is that XMPP Client to Server protocol is very similar to server to server.
-The start-up overhead would have a similar amount of data, noting that only one link is established, so basic start-up overhead would be half that of XMPP S2S (which is still much higher than Optimized S2S).
+The start-up overhead would have a similar amount of data, noting that only one link is established, so basic start-up overhead would be half that of XMPP S2S (which is still much higher than Zero Handshake S2S).
 Detailed observations:

 - For a long term stable link, ongoing performance would be similar to XMPP S2S.